 The objective of the Medical Assistant program is to prepare the student for an entry-level position as a medical assistant or related position in the medical field.
-This may include job duties such as medical assistant, medical records clerk, medical transcriptionist, medical biller/coder, customer service representative, insurance verification clerk, medical receptionist, front office clerk, phlebotomist, lab tech, caregiver, in-home care, or admittance clerk in the medical office, insurance office, hospital/clinic, or other related workplace settings.
-The program includes training in keyboarding, proofreading, medical terminology, anatomy and physiology, word processing, insurance claims and collections, medical transcription, pathology and disease processes, medical lab procedures, CPR/BLS certification, medical law and ethics, and preparing for a successful job interview.
+This may include job duties such as medical assistant, medical records clerk, medical transcriptionist, medical biller/coder, customer service representative, insurance verification clerk, medical receptionist, front office clerk, phlebotomist, lab tech, caregiver, in-home care, or admittance clerk in a hospital/clinic, medical or insurance office, or other related workplace settings.
+The program includes training in medical terminology, anatomy and physiology, insurance claims and collections, medical transcription, pathology and disease processes, medical lab procedures, CPR/BLS certification, medical law and ethics, and preparing for a successful job interview.

-MA420 and MA421 practical skills are offered on campus only.
-MA403 (Externship) must be completed at a clinical site.
-All other Medical Assistant program courses are offered online only.
+All courses except MA420 (Externship) are offered on campus only.
+MA420 (Externship) must be completed at a clinical site.

-Students should complete the program in approximately 10 to 11 months, or 48 weeks.
+Students should complete the program in approximately 10 to 11 months or 48 weeks.